marcoh1012/BBCG-Inventory-Management/README.md

 This deployment is just a prototype version for the app.
 You can check it out using one of the 4 Type of accounts:

 ##### Admin:
--admins have full control of the app.
+-admins have full control of the app.<br>
-username: admin
+username: admin<br>
 password: catdog123

 ##### Reciever:
--recievers can only recieve(add) slabs and print the labels for them
+-recievers can only recieve(add) slabs and print the labels for them <br>
-username: reciever
+username: reciever <br>
 password: catdog123

 ##### Fabricator:
--fabricators can only update the slab that is cut with hoe much and what job it was used on by scanning the barcode
+-fabricators can only update the slab that is cut with hoe much and what job it was used on by scanning the barcode <br>
-username: fabricator
+username: fabricator <br>
 password: catdog123

 ##### Office:
--office/secretaries has almost full access except for a few items only available to admins
+-office/secretaries has almost full access except for a few items only available to admins <br>
-username: office
+username: office <br>
 password: catdog123